Twins vs. Guardians Player Props Betting Odds

-Jose Ramirez and Byron Buxton are two of the players with prop bets on the table when the Cleveland Guardians and the Minnesota Twins meet at Target Field on Thursday (starting at 7:40 PM ET).
+Byron Buxton and Jose Ramirez are two of the players with prop bets available when the Minnesota Twins and the Cleveland Guardians meet at Target Field on Friday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!